jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 Improper asynchrony
 -------------------
 This categry could be seen as a subcategory of the previous category.
 However, above mostly deals with remote connections, asynchony mostly deals with threading and parallelism.
+We assume asynchronous calls are typically made to remote services.

 #### IA01